yang-xu-optics/yang-xu-optics.github.io/_pages/about.md

 Recent News and Events
 ------
+August 7, 2025 -- I will be presenting on the application of ultrafast nonlinear optics with ENZ materials at 2025 NLO Topical Meeting in Hawaii.

 May 8, 2025 -- I will be giving a talk on my recent progress of the ENZ-based time gating at CLEO 2025 Long Beach.
 Check out the schedule and come to 103 B at 4 PM!

 April 14, 2025 -- My REU mentee, Alex Mavian from RPI, will be attending Yale for his graduate studies.
 My post-bac mentee, Jiaqi Wang, will join the PhD program at CREOL this year.
 Congratulations to both of them!